-It is also possible to combine the object- and scenebased models.
-This is, in fact, done in most previous works and shown to improve performance.
-Following the standard practice in these experiments, we concatenate the feature vectors extracted by the two networks and classify Table 6.
-Performance of combinations of object-based and scene-based scene classifiers.
+based models.
+This is, in fact, done in most previous works and regularization and the benefits of end to end training. and shown to improve performance.
+Following the standard practice in these experiments, we concatenate the feature vectors extracted by the two networks and classify and when combined with the holistic Places representation.

+based scene classifiers.